a-erickson/a-erickson.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a data scientist passionate about using data to drive public health.
-I currently work with the Prescription Drug Monitoring Program and the Injury and Violence Prevention Program, where I focus on leveraging R to advance prevention efforts.
+I’m a data scientist dedicated to using data to drive public health.
+I work with the Prescription Drug Monitoring Program and the Injury and Violence Prevention Program, leveraging R to advance prevention efforts.

-With a PhD in biomaterials and extensive experience in data visualization and analytics, I specialize in building interactive R Shiny dashboards, automating reports, and applying data-driven insights to complex public health challenges.
+With a PhD in biomaterials and a strong background in data visualization and analytics, I specialize in building interactive R Shiny dashboards, automating reports, and transforming complex public health data into actionable insights.